FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ### 3.1 Deployment contract permission writing

-The governance committee has approved the write proposal for setting the deployment contract type and deployment contract permissions, which will be output in the node log.。
+The governance committee has approved the write proposal for setting the deployment contract type and deployment contract permissions, which will be output in the node log。

 - Log Keywords: AuthManagerPrecompiled
 - Log level: INFO